yafna/GrovePi-java/README.md

 The number in the parameters is usually the port number you are using.

-*NOTE* YOU MUST NOT CREATE MULTIPLE GrovePi objects! use the same for all the devices connected to your board. using multiple may cause collisions in device access.
+*NOTE*: YOU MUST NOT CREATE MULTIPLE GrovePi objects! use the same for all the devices connected to your board.
+Using multiple may cause collisions in device access.